readysettech/readyset/docs/src/js_client.md

 The [first wrapper](../../js-client/src/lib.rs) is a Rust wrapper around the [noria-client](./noria_client.md) that provides the ability to call, from javascript, the [noria-client](./noria_client.md)'s underlying Rust functions that carry out queries.
 This wrapper uses Neon to expose 4 functions:

 - a function to create a new `Backend` struct in rust and return a JavaScript-managed pointer to this struct
 - 3 asynchronous functions that allow `Backend`'s core 3 functions (`prepare`, `execute`, and `query`) to be called from JavaScript.
-These functions spaw their own threads in Rust to process queries and then trigger a callback when they are done to deliver their results to Node.js and tell Node.js that the promise can be resolved.
+These functions spawn their own threads in Rust to process queries and then trigger a callback when they are done to deliver their results to Node.js and tell Node.js that the promise can be resolved.

 This API is compiled into a [native c++ addon](https://nodejs.org/api/addons.html) with the help of Neon.
 Basically, this is a shared object file that can be imported like a normal node package.